-The following eleven International Baccalaureate Diploma Program (IBDP) subjects are offered to choose from:
+The following International Baccalaureate Diploma Program (IBDP) subjects are offered to choose from:

 Group 1.
-Students in Language and Literature: English A Language and Literature HL or SL; Lithuanian A Literature HL or SL (mandatory for students who are entering IB from a Lithuanian School); School Supported Self-Taught Mother Tongue: Literature A SL only.
+Students in Language and Literature: English A Language and Literature HL or SL, Lithuanian A Language and Literature HL or SL, Russian A Language and Literature HL or SL, Online Ukrainian A Language and Literature HL or SL.

 Group 3.
-Individuals and Societies: History HL or SL; Business and Management HL or SL; Psychology HL or SL.
+Individuals and Societies: Business and Management HL or SL, Psychology HL or SL, History HL or SL

 Group 4.
-Sciences: Biology HL or SL; Chemistry HL or SL; Computer Science HL or SL; Physics HL or SL.
+Sciences: Biology HL or SL, Computer Science HL or SL

 Group 5.
-Mathematics: Mathematics AA HL or SL; Mathematics AI HL or SL.
+Mathematics: Mathematics AA HL or SL, Mathematics AI SL

 Core: Creativity Activity Service (CAS); Extended Essay; Theory of Knowledge (ToK).